arunsingh5/url-status-check/README.md

 # url-status-check
-This project check status of all urls present in sitemap page
+This project checks status of all urls present in sitemap page

 1. Install java 17 on your laptop.
 2. Download jar/url-status-check.jar file